MA in International Studies

 Program Description – Japan Studies

-Japan Studies is an interdisciplinary program that provides concentrated Japanese language and area training.
-The core curriculum is offered through the Jackson School and is supplemented by numerous classes on Japan in political science, history, literature, linguistics, art, art history, architecture, law, and business.
+The Japan Studies program is an interdisciplinary program that provides concentrated Japanese language and area training.
+The core curriculum is offered through the Jackson School and is supplemented by numerous classes on Japan in Political Science, History, Literature, Linguistics, Art, Art History, Architecture, Law, and Business.
 This opportunity for well-rounded study is enhanced by specialized training in areas of individual interest, allowing students to develop their academic skills and to pursue their professional goals.

 The MAIS degree in Japan Studies gives students in-depth knowledge of many facets of Japan and familiarity with Japanese society and culture.
 Coursework helps prepare students for careers in business, government, journalism, secondary-school teaching, and a variety of other professional fields.
-The Japan Studies master’s program is specifically designed 1) for students with BAs who need language and interdisciplinary training on Japan to pursue their career goals, and 2) as preparation for PhD work in an academic discipline involving Japan for students who have had little or no training on Japan or in the language.
+The Japan Studies Master’s program is specifically designed for students with BAs who need language and interdisciplinary training on Japan to pursue their career goals, as well as for preparation for PhD work in an academic discipline involving Japan for students who have had little or no training on Japan or in the language.
 The MAIS in Japan Studies may also be pursued concurrently with a Master of Business Administration or a Master of Public Affairs.

 The University of Washington has a long-standing commitment to the study of Japan, and its programs on East Asia are consistently ranked among the best in the nation.
 Japan-related curricula are offered in many of the University’s departments and professional schools.
 Similarly active programs focusing on other world regions make the University of Washington a rich environment for study and enable students to gain a comparative international perspective.

-Applicants must meet basic UW Graduate School requirements, which include a 3.00 GPA for the last 90 quarter (60 semester) graded credits, a baccalaureate degree from an accredited institution, and submission of test results from the Graduate Record Examination (GRE).
+Applicants must meet the basic Graduate School requirements, which include a 3.00 grade point average for the last 90 quarter (60 semester) graded credits, a baccalaureate degree from an accredited institution, and submission of test results from the general Graduate Record Exam (GRE).
 Applicants must also meet all application requirements and deadlines set by the Jackson School and described in its application guidelines.
-Please visit the Jackson School Graduate Program information pages for details and deadlines.
-Because this is a competitive program, however, meeting minimum standards does not ensure admission.
-Those with combined Verbal and Quantitative GRE scores of less than 1200 might want to consider taking the exam again.
+Meeting minimum standards, however, does not ensure admission.
 At least one year of prior training in Japanese language is strongly recommended.
-Applicants to concurrent degrees must also meet all application requirements and deadlines for the MBA program in the Business School or the MPA program in Public Affairs.
+Applicants to concurrent degrees must also meet all application requirements and deadlines for the MBA program in the Business School or the MPA program in Public Policy and Governance.

 All students must complete at least 52 credits in addition to fulfilling the language requirement.
 Generally, this program is completed within two years.
 Concurrent programs require at least three years.
 Those enrolled concurrently in other programs must meet the requirements of both the other program and Japan Studies; however, some course work is counted for both degrees.

 Students must attain competency in the Japanese language through at least the third-year level.
-This competency may be demonstrated either by results from the UW placement test or through coursework.
+This competency may be demonstrated either by results from the UW proficiency test or through coursework.
 Students are strongly encouraged to take language throughout their studies at the University of Washington.
-Those who enter the program with proficiency beyond the third-year level may continue language study through classes in fourth-year and classical Japanese, readings in Japanese in the social sciences, technical Japanese, or a variety of literature courses based on Japanese-language texts.
+Those who enter the program with proficiency beyond the third-year level may continue language study through classes in fourth-year and classical Japanese, or a variety of literature courses based on Japanese-language texts.
 Summer courses in intensive language training are offered at lower levels only.

 - One modern Japanese history course (5 cr.) chosen from JSIS A/HSTAS 423/History of Modern Japan, JSIS A/HSTAS 424/Emergence of Postwar Japan, or JSIS 584/HSTAS 521H/Modern Japanese History.